christopherdebeer/machine/docs/examples/documentation.md

 processData -> complete;

-// Notes provide documentation note for fetchData "Fetches data from external API.
-Returns Promise<Response> with the fetched data." note for processData "Processes the fetched data and transforms it into Array<Record> format." note for complete "Final state indicating successful completion of the workflow."
+// Notes provide documentation note fetchData "Fetches data from external API.
+Returns Promise<Response> with the fetched data." note processData "Processes the fetched data and transforms it into Array<Record> format." note complete "Final state indicating successful completion of the workflow."

 ```